nikhilng99/version-control-system-project/README.md

-3Frames Assignment Project
+# 3Frames Assignment Project
+### Problem Statement:
+### TASK 1.
+Implement a version control file system similar to (Git), but unlike Git, which may be used offline.
+This version control file system will be available only online.
+Maintain strong concurrency and read capability.
+The number of concurrent hits on read will be greater than on write, hence write should not obstruct read during concurrent operations.
+Write APIs to display files, file folder operations, diffs, conflicts, and merges!
+Please include folders as part of the version control system.
+We can ignore binary files for the time being.

-The project has been implemented using Spring Boot, Docker, PostGres SQL.
+## The project has been implemented using Spring Boot, Docker, PostGres SQL.
 Postman was used to validate the APIs.

 # Steps to run the project:
 1. Run ```mvn clean package -DskipTests``` on the project